 "Blacks, Jews, and Social Justice in America" June 10-12, 2014

 Marking the 50th anniversary of the slaying of James Chaney, Andrew Goodman, and Michael Schwerner, the American Studies Program at Brandeis University hosteda conference on the theme “Blacks, Jews, and Social Justice in America," on June 10-12, 2014.
-For more information about this successful conference, please see the conference website.

 "The Media: A Serviceman's View" - Major General Anthony Cucolo

 Wednesday, April 2nd at 5:00 pm in Mandel G03